openstreetmap/id-tagging-schema/SCHEMA.md

 ##### `tags`

 An object with the `"key": "value"` tags a feature must have to match this preset.
 A `"*"` wildcard value can be set to have this preset match any value for that key.
+When object is created for preset using `"*"` wildcard, then value will be set to `"yes"`.

 iD will pick the best match based on `matchScore`, the number of tags, and the use of wildcard values.
 A feature will be matched to one preset even if its tags and geometry fit more than one.